2017 Preparedness Summit

 - The application you are about to complete is separated into multiple sections including submission information, session contact information, moderator information, and speaker information.
 If you are serving in more than one role, you will be required to enter your information in multiple areas.
 This is to ensure that we are able to properly indentify leads in all areas for the abstracts.

 - You may save your abstract submission as you go along, however you must all the sections in their entirety in order to complete your final submission.
 After clicking ‘Submit Application,’ you will be taken to a page thanking you for your application.
 You should also receive a confirmation e-mail shortly after submitting your application.
-If neither of these occur, please contact Rebecca Epstein at email@example.com to ensure we have received your abstract submission.
+If neither of these occur, please contact Elizabeth Davis at firstname.lastname@example.org to ensure we have received your abstract submission.
 The meetings team reserves the right to edit abstract submission inclusive of titles.

 - Required fields are indicated throughout the application.
 Failure to provide required information will result in the elimination of your abstract from the review process.

 - Summit Planning Committee members will review all abstracts and final selection will be made by the Summit Chair.
-Notification of acceptance or rejection will be sent to the Session Contact Person by close of business December 11, 2015.
+Notification of acceptance or rejection will be sent to the Session Contact Person by end of December 2016.

-If you have any questions about the abstract submission process, please do not hesitate to contact Rebecca Epstein at 703-964-1240 x31 or by e-mail at firstname.lastname@example.org.
+If you have any questions about the abstract submission process, please do not hesitate to contact Elizabeth Davis at 703-964-1240 x110 or by e-mail at email@example.com.